red6rick/Marlin-Digital-Sawdust/README.md

 # Marlin for Sapphire Pro

+# Don't use this version, it's stuttering while printing circles

 ## With 4 x TMC2209 (UART), auto off heat sink fan and optical endstop on Z axis

 * Uses the most recent bugfixes and features of Marlin (branch bugfix-2.0.x) - use at your own risk